alisa4y/qsr/README.md

-# jss
+# qsr

-a powerful tool to easily evaluate data from or to html
+a powerful tool to control and evaluate data of view (html elements) it's syntax looks like css and beha

-# jss behaves as css

 # eval property